eXept Software AG Logo

 fill aPixelBuffer with pixel values from a single row.

-Notice: row coordinate starts at 0.
+Notice: row/column coordinates start at 0.

 o rowAt: y putAll: pixelArray startingAt: startIndex

-store a single rows bits from bits in the pixelArray argument;
+store a single row's bits from bits in the pixelArray argument;

-Notice: row coordinate starts at 0.
+Notice: row/column coordinates start at 0.

 converting